tkhduracell/garmin-grafana/README.md

 This project is made for InfluxDB 1.11, as Flux queries on influxDB 2.x can be problematic to use with Grafana at times.
 In fact, InfluxQL is being reintroduced in InfluxDB 3.0, reflecting user feedback.
 Grafana also has better compatibility/stability with InfluxQL from InfluxDB 1.11.
 Moreover, there are statistical evidence that Influxdb 1.11 queries run faster compared to influxdb 2.x.
 Since InfluxDB 2.x offers no clear benefits for this project, there are no plans for a migration.

 Support of current [Influxdb 3](https://docs.influxdata.com/influxdb3/core/) OSS is also available with this project [ `Exprimental` ]

+> [!IMPORTANT]
+> Please note that InfluxDB 3.x OSS limits the query time limit to 72 hours.
+This can be extended more by setting `INFLUXDB3_QUERY_FILE_LIMIT` to a very high value with a potential risk of crashing the container (OOM Error).
+As we are interested in visualization long term data trends, this limit defeats the purpose.
+Hence, we strongly recommend using InfluxDB 1.11.x (default settings) to our users as long as it's not discontinued from production.

 Example `compose.yml` file contents is given here for a quick start.